-Baja Fish Tacos are soft tortilla shells stuffed with crispy beer battered cod and topped with pico de gallo and the perfect cilantro ranch dressing.
+Baja Fish Tacos are made with with crispy beer battered cod and topped with pico de gallo and the perfect cilantro ranch dressing.
 Every bite of the fried fish is bursting with flavor but is still light and fresh enough for a perfect summer meal!

 Fresh and colorful fish tacos are the quick and easy, but insanely delicious recipe you have been looking for this summer!
 They are so easy to put together and make a great meal for any day of the week.
-The cod is perfectly flaky with a well seasoned beer battered coating that has the perfect amount of crisp.
+The cod is perfectly flaky with a well-seasoned beer battered coating that has the perfect amount of crispiness.

-Load your fish into homemade tortillas for a soft shell.
-Then drizzle the pan fried cod with freshly diced pico de gallo and homemade cilantro ranch dressing as your baja sauce.
-Finally, sprinkle cilantro all over for a vibrant citrusy spice and great color.
-These tacos are a dinner everyone will go crazy over!
+Load your fish into homemade tortillas for a soft and delicious shell.
+Then top the pan-fried cod with freshly diced pico de gallo and homemade cilantro ranch dressing as your baja sauce.
+As a finishing touch, sprinkle cilantro all over for a vibrant citrusy spice and pop of color.
+These baja fish tacos are a dinner everyone will go crazy over!

 Don’t let this long list scare you because a big part of ingredient list is seasonings for the perfectly crispy crust on the cod.
 These are those staple spices you already have in your cabinet and get used often!
 The fresh cod will be the most important element of these fish tacos, so be sure to buy the freshest fish you can find.
 Even if that means swapping out cod for a different fresh catch of the day!

 - Fresh Cod: Use a mild white fish.
-Halibut, Mahi Mahi, or Talapia are some other good examples if you can’t find fresh cod.
+Halibut, Mahi Mahi, or Tilapia are some other good examples if you can’t find fresh cod.

-- Paprika: Very mild smokey flavor and adds great color to the cod.
+- Paprika: Paprika has a very mild smoky flavor and adds great color to the cod.

 - Cumin: Adds earthy depth to the flavor of the batter.